 Deborah Drabick, Ph.D.

-Dr. Drabick is an Associate Professor and Director of Graduate Studies in the Department of Psychology at Temple University.
+Dr. Drabick is an Associate Professor in the Department of Psychology and Neuroscience at Temple University.
 Dr. Drabick’s expertise is broadly in developmental psychopathology, and more specifically in youth externalizing problems.
 Her work includes such areas as risk and resilience, co-occurring psychological conditions, contextual influences, and intervention.
 She has published articles related to most childhood conditions, including attention-deficit/hyperactivity disorder, oppositional defiant disorder, conduct disorder, autism spectrum disorder, anxiety, and depression.
-Dr. Drabick is particularly interested in assessment of neurodevelopmental processes that may predict treatment outcomes and using advanced statistical techniques to understand the development of co-occurring psychological conditions.
-Her work has been funded by the National Institute of Mental Health, American Psychological Foundation, and PA Department of Health.
+Dr. Drabick is particularly interested in assessment of neurodevelopmental processes that may predict intervention outcomes and using advanced statistical techniques to understand the development of co-occurring psychological conditions.
+Her work has been funded by the National Institute of Mental Health, American Psychological Foundation, PA Department of Health, and Temple University (e.g., Lewis Katz School of Medicine, Office of the Vice Provost for Research).
 Dr. Drabick teaches a range of foundational and upper-level undergraduate and graduate courses related to clinical and developmental psychology.
 She has mentored many graduate and undergraduate students, who present their work at important conferences, publish empirical and conceptual papers, procure external funding, and obtain outstanding positions in a variety of medical and university settings.
 Dr. Drabick has served on more than 200 student defenses and has received numerous awards for her teaching and mentoring (e.g., Temple University’s Lindback Award, College of Liberal Arts Distinguished Teaching Award, Dept. of Psychology Excellence in Mentoring Award).
-Dr. Drabick has been a reviewer for DSM-5 Work groups, NIH grant review panels, numerous journals, and conferences, and is an Associate Editor for the Journal of Clinical Child and Adolescent Psychology.
-She is on the Executive Committee for APA’s Society of Clinical Psychology and spearheads initiatives aimed at bridging science and practice in clinical psychology training.
-Dr. Drabick also serves on the Temple University Graduate Board, College of Liberal Arts Awards Committee, and as the Vice President of Temple’s Phi Beta Kappa Honors Society where she has led initiatives to provide books and other resources to children in the North Philadelphia community.
+Dr. Drabick has been a reviewer for DSM-5 Work groups, NIH grant review panels, numerous journals, and various conferences, and is an Associate Editor for the Journal of Clinical Child and Adolescent Psychology.
+Dr. Drabick also chairs the Department’s Statistics Curriculum Committee and serves on the College of Liberal Arts Graduate Committee.
+She is on the executive committee of Temple’s Phi Beta Kappa Honors Society where she has led initiatives to provide books and other resources to children in the North Philadelphia community, which reflects her deep interest in supporting community partnerships.

 Valerie (“Val”) Everett, M.A.

-Val is a rising fifth-year graduate student in the Clinical Psychology Ph.D. program.
-She graduated from the University of Connecticut in 2015 with a B.A. in Psychology and a minor in English.
+Val is a sixth-year doctoral candidate in the Clinical Psychology Ph.D. program.
+She began her clinical internship at Boston Children’s Hospital in Health Service Psychology in the Psychiatry and Behavioral Sciences Department in Summer 2024.
+Prior to her graduate training, she graduated from the University of Connecticut in 2015 with a B.A. in Psychology and a minor in English.
 After graduation, Val worked as a research coordinator at Drexel University, as well as a lacrosse coach for Young Quakers Community Athletics (YQCA) through the Netter Center of Community Partnerships at the University of Pennsylvania.
 More recently, Val worked on an R01 at the Children’s Hospital of Philadelphia (CHOP) Violence Intervention Program, investigating the effectiveness of the Child Family Traumatic Stress Intervention (CFTSI) in reducing post-traumatic stress symptoms in violently injured youth.
 Val’s current research interests include the influence of trauma exposure on risk and resilience in low-income urban youth, as well as resilience-building through sports.
 In her spare time, Val enjoys being active, eating cheese fries, lugging her Canon around to take pictures of unsuspecting dogs, and binge-watching Parks and Rec with her cats.

 Abbey Friedman, M.A.